 There are various options to make payments, these include: online payments via the students Homes for Students account, directly at the property with a debit or credit card or by bank transfer.

 When a student chooses to pay in instalments, the student will need a guarantor to sign the tenancy paperwork.
 A guarantor is a third party, such as a parent or relative who takes joint financial responsibility for the tenancy if the student fails to pay their rent.

-A guarantor has to be over the age of 18, be a UK resident and be in full time employment.
+A guarantor has to be a UK resident (have lived in the UK (England or Wales) for more than 5 years) and be in full time employment or a homeowner.